Walking guides - see all our background pages

 Stage Eight

 Champex might be hard to leave with its picturesque lake and calming air.
-The TMB splits into two for the journey to Trient: the main route climbs through woods to the alp of Bovine at 1,987m (6,519m) while the alternative route climbs higher to the Fenetre d'Arpette at 2,665m (8,743ft).
+The TMB splits into two for the journey to Trient: the main route climbs through woods to the alp of Bovine at 1,987m (6,519m) while an alternative route climbs higher to the Fenetre d'Arpette at 2,665m (8,743ft).
 Neither route is easy, but the Fenetre route involves high, rocky walking that some will find especially tough.
-Arrive at Col de la Forclaz directly on the Chamonix-Martigny road, or the quiet Swiss village of Trient in the valley.
+Arrive at Col de la Forclaz directly on the Chamonix-Martigny road, or drop to the quiet Swiss village of Trient in the valley.

 Stage Nine